P. Jackson Darlington Jr.

-Philip Jackson Darlington Jr. (November 14, 1904, Philadelphia – 16 December 1983, Cambridge, Massachusetts) was an American entomologist, field naturalist, biogeographer, museum curator, and zoology professor.
-He was known for his collecting ability and his toughness and determination on field expeditions.
+Philip Jackson Darlington Jr. (November 14, 1904 – December 16, 1983) was an American entomologist, field naturalist, biogeographer, museum curator and zoology professor, known for his toughness and determination on field expeditions.

 Biography

 Darlington graduated in 1922 from secondary school at Phillips Exeter Academy and then attended Harvard University, where he graduated with bachelor's degree in 1926 and M.S. in 1927.
 In the 1920s he went on several field expeditions to the West Indies.
 From 1928 to 1929 he worked as an entomologist for the United Fruit Company near Santa Marta, Colombia.
 He returned to graduate study at Harvard University with an extensive collection of insects and vertebrates, including a diversity of bird skins, which formed the basis for a 1931 article.
 He received in 1931 his Ph.D. from Harvard University with a thesis on the Carabidae (ground beetles) of New Hampshire.
 From 1931 to 1932 he was a member of the Harvard Australian Expedition (1931–1932) led by William Morton Wheeler (his thesis advisor) and returned with a collection of a huge number of insects and 341 mammals.